-Typically, a short-term private maternity nurse will stay at your home 24-hours per day for 5-7 days a week and up to 12 weeks, but this can be tailored to your specific needs and family situation.
-Alternatively, you can choose to hire a maternity nurse who will work for 8-hour shifts or longer on a live-out basis.
+Typically, a short-term private maternity nurse will stay at your home 24-hours per day for 5-7 days a week for up to twelve weeks, but this can be tailored to your specific needs and family situation.
+Alternatively, you can choose to hire a maternity nurse who will work for eight-hour shifts or longer on a live-out basis.

 Duties & Fees

 We recommend that all nurses are hired using our advanced booking system.
 All information regarding salaries is a guideline and may vary according to age, experience and location.
 All of our maternity nurses are self-employed, but are carefully selected for representation by our agency.

 Maternity nurses cost from £200+ per 24 hours.

 When you choose to hire a maternity nurse, you ensure the best available care for your newborn and yourself with around-the-clock assistance.
 Your maternity nurse will be on hand right after the birth to ensure that child-rearing is as rewarding as possible while minimising exhaustion or stress.
 You will also be fully supported with your maternity nurse offering postnatal care, breastfeeding advice, and general support as a professional ally.

 Hiring a London Governess maternity nurse comes with many advantages:

 - You will find establishing a feeding routine easier; including breastfeeding